Exceptional Hardship Fund

 The Exceptional Hardship Fund Policy

 The policy enables the council to be in a position to deal more effectively with our vulnerable and disadvantaged people in extreme financial hardship.
-The council will be able to provide an appropriate and responsive programme of payments to Island residents in genuine hardship (which cannot be met through other means) and is hardship beyond that which would normally be suffered.
-This will mean council tax support can be sustained where there is no alternative to short term assistance.
+The council will be able to provide an appropriate and responsive programme of payments.
+These payments will be made to Island residents in genuine hardship.
+This means they cannot be met through other means and is hardship beyond that which would normally be suffered.
+It also means council tax support can be sustained where there is no alternative to short term assistance.